 This DIY is relatively inexpensive and easy to do.
 I’m not sure if I’d have the patience to add the black jute twine, but that detail is also what makes it look so special and contemporary!

-Crate & Barrel sells a similar rope tree collar in red and white for $99 – a little pricey but also cool because the rope is made out of recycled water bottles!
+Crate & Barrel sells a similar rope tree collar in red and white for $99 – a little pricey but also cool because the rope is made out of recycled water bottles! (*update: sadly, as of 2021 this tree collar is no longer available)

 Check it out: